MicrosoftDocs/azure-devops-docs/docs/repos/get-started/what-is-repos.md

 ### Extend pull request workflows with pull request status

 Pull requests and branch policies enable teams to enforce many best practices related to reviewing code and running automated builds.
-But many teams have additional requirements and validations to perform on code.
+But many teams have other requirements and validations to perform on code.
 To cover these individual and custom needs, Azure Repos offers pull request statuses.

 Pull request statuses integrate into the PR workflow.
 They allow external services to programmatically sign off on a code change by associating simple success/failure information with a pull request.